wtsi-hgi/yascp/usage.md

 `tsv_donor_panel_vcfs` - a file containing paths to vcf files with a priori known genotypes that we want to compare the genotypes from samples with

 ## Samplesheet input
+This file specifies sample IDs, the number of pooled donors, IDs of individuals with priori known genotypes, and paths to 10x files.

 An [example samplesheet](../sample_input/input_table.tsv) has been provided with the pipeline.
-As per the above main file required is a file containing paths to 10x files in a format:

 | experiment_id   | n_pooled | donor_vcf_ids    |  data_path_10x_format   |